alexander-kastil/az-cloud-native/demos/08-dapr/01-dapr-intro/readme.md

     --dapr-component-name statestore \
     --yaml './components/statestore.yml'
     ```
     >Note.
-In Azure Portal you can see the Dapr component in the Azure Container Apps environment:
+In Azure Portal you can also create the Dapr component in the Azure Container Apps environment.
+It allows you to choose between Redis, Azure Blob Storage, Azure Cosmos DB and others as a state store.
+The inteaction with the specifics of the state store is abstracted away by Dapr:

     ![state-store](_images/state-store.png)